iansAToasificationDOTorg/SourceEditor/Rules.md

 So
 /var/www/html/e/edit_php/edit.php

+notStandalone.js
-standalone.js must be in edit_php/
+ must be in subdirectory edit_php/

 f.ttf must be in subdirectory (e/)